All Episodes

 some people have asked me, you know, did Leo kill

 my sister?
-And you know, I believe in God and
+And you know, I believe in God, and

-I believe in the courts, and the courts got it right,
+I believe in the courts and the courts got it right.

-and at the end of the day, you know, if
+And at the end of the day, you know, if

 Leo has to sit in prison for forty five years

-he violently tortured her, at the end.
+tortured her, he violently tortured her, at the end of

-guys finish up.
 Sorry for taking every time.

-Speaker 16 (33:23):
+Speaker 15 (33:23):

 We appreciate you calling in.
 Thank you for your input.

 All right, anyone else in opposition wishing to speak?
+All right,

-Hearing notta, we will proceed with the vote, starting with
+hearing NOTTA, we will proceed with the vote, starting with

 Commissioner Davison.

-Speaker 19 (33:39):
+Speaker 18 (33:39):

 Yes, in the matter of Leo Schofield.
 I've had the